swayf/grako/README.rst

 **Warning**::

     Only elements that have a name assigned will be part of the generated AST.
-Other elements are simply discarded.
+Other elements are simply discarded after they have been parsed.

 Whitespace